vitaliiPsl/crappy-adk/README.md

 ### Custom tools

-`FunctionTool[T]` in the `x/tool` package wraps a typed Go function as a tool.
+`FunctionTool[T]` in `x/tool` wraps a typed Go function as a tool.
 The JSON schema for arguments is generated automatically from `T` — no manual schema definition needed.
 Arguments are validated against the schema before the handler is called.

 ```go
 type GetTimeInput struct {